Predicting the Yield of Small Transiting Exoplanets around Mid-M and Ultra-Cool Dwarfs in the Nancy Grace Roman Space Telescope Galactic Bulge Time Domain Survey: Conclusions

 \item We predict an average of 1347$^{+208}_{-124}$ transiting planet detections around single mid-M dwarf and UCD sources in the Roman Galactic Bulge Time Domain Survey if their planet population matches that measured for early-M dwarfs in DC15.
 This quantity of detections will permit constraints on planet occurrence rates out to spectral type $\sim$M7.

 \item A couple dozen planets will be detected around spectral types M7\textendash M9, but few (if any) will be detected around L- and T-type dwarfs.
 The detection of transiting planets around brown dwarfs will thus likely remain the purview of dedicated ground-based surveys like SPECULOOS \citet{Delrez2018,Murray2020} and PINES \citep{Tamburo2022a}, though the proposed TEMPO survey of the Orion Nebular Cluster with Roman \citep{Limbach2022} will be able to detect dozens of planets around young brown dwarfs.
+The Rubin LSST project may also be capable of probing this parameter space with its Deep Drilling Fields \citep[e.g.,][]{Lund2015,Ivezic2019}, but will be subject to the normal limitations of ground-based observations for making transiting exoplanet discoveries.

 \item We predict the detection of 37$^{+8}_{-7}$ planets within the conservative \citet{Kopparapu2013} HZ with radii smaller than 1.48 $R_\oplus$, and 13$^{+4}_{-3}$ with radii smaller than 1.23~$R_\oplus$.
 These radius limits correspond to the transitions between rocky and gaseous planets identified in \citet{Rogers2015} and \cite{Chen2017}, respectively.
 However, except in rare cases, we predict that the atmospheres of these planets will not be characterizable with current or near-future space telescope facilities, owing to the faintness of their host stars.